What happens to the body when you take a high dose of Viagra?

 Photo by Ron Lach on Unsplash

-When a man takes Viagra, a series of events occur in the body that generally affects erectile function and sexual activity.
-When taken in high doses, Viagra can cause serious adverse effects.
+When an individual takes Viagra, a series of events occur in the body that generally affects erectile function and sexual activity.
+When taken in high doses, Viagra can cause serious adverse effects, including vision problems, low blood pressure, and damage to the eye nerve.

 Side effects of Viagra